At their public introduction, straight razors, known as Cut-Throat razors were the popular way to shave by untrained men and barbershops.

 Begin with a warm shower.
 Showering provides moisture that opens your pores and softens your facial hair.
 Shaving can shock the skin if you don’t prepare initially.
 Warm water is a good start because it allows it to relax versus tighten up with cold water application.

-Finally, you are ready to shave with your safety razor.
+Finally, you are ready.
 After shaving, rinse off then pat it dry with a towel.
-Add oil to the hair after toweling it dry.
+Add oil to the hair after towelling it dry.
 If desired, apply aftershave at this point.

 The same is true when using a disposable cartridge razor.
 Use an aerosol can or soap that requires a brush to stir up the lather.
 After applying warm water, apply the lather.

-Creams lubricate and lift beard hair away.
+Shaving cream lubricates and lifts beard hair away.
 It cleans you and gives the shaver a way to track where he has been.

-Rashes, razor burn or ingrown beard hairs, it may irritate other growths like pimples or moles, etc. The less frequent you go across the cheeks, the better.
+Rashes, razor burn or ingrown hair, it may irritate other growths like pimples or moles, etc. The less frequent you go across the cheeks, the better.

 Now, plastic razors can have anywhere from two, three, four, five, six or seven blades.
 For each pull, you are taking up to seven blades across the face.
 Usually, you have to exert more pressure, so contact is more aggressive and irritating.
 If you cross over each area two to three times with a seven-blade plastic razor, you have gone over this area 14 to 21 times in one sitting.